 Signs Of Trouble:

-- Discoloration on the ceiling directly above the shower.
+- A stain on the ceiling above the bathroom's shower.

 Signs Of Trouble:

-- There is a pool of water forming at the foot of the toilet.
+- An accumulation of water has formed at the base of the lavatory.

 - Broken either the bolts or the slots that the bolts fit into.